USEPA/WNTR/documentation/waterquality.rst

 Water quality simulation
 ========================

-Water quality simulation can be run using the Epanet simualtor.
+Water quality simulation can be run using the Epanet simulator.
 A water quality scenario can be defined using the scenario class :doc:`Waterquality</apidoc/wntr.scenario.Waterquality>`.
 This class stores information on the water quality type and injection.
 EPANET supports water quality simulation to track chemical concentration,